jcrossyale/biobert_analysis/README.md

 #### Option 2) Local Machine

-Notebooks: You can run the `model_training.ipynb` or `model_evaluation.ipynb` notebooks as is, changing directory paths when needed.
+Notebooks: You can run the `model_training.ipynb` or `model_evaluation.ipynb` notebooks on your local machine.
+Directory paths will have to be adjusted as needed.

 ## Code Organization